Drip... Drip... Drip...

 What’s the best way to go about it?
 How much hand-holding do people need?
 How much documentation should people have to go through on their own?

-An SMS onboarding campaign can be a nice tool to help simplify this process.
+An onboarding drip campaign can be a nice tool to help simplify this process.

-Through an SMS drip campaign, you can guide people step by step via manageable text messages.
+Through a drip campaign, you can guide people step by step on the next action you’d like them to take.

 Say you have a segment of your audience that needs education about something.